gruntwork-io/terragrunt/README.md

   commands, this parameter has a different meaning: Terragrunt will apply or destroy all the Terraform modules in the subfolders of the `terragrunt-working-dir`, running `terraform` in the root of each module it finds.

+* `--terragrunt-download-dir`: The path where to download Terraform code when using [remote Terraform configurations](#keep-your-terraform-code-dry).
+Default is `.terragrunt` in the working directory.

 * `--terragrunt-source`: Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.
 May also be specified via the `TERRAGRUNT_SOURCE` environment variable.
 The source should use the same syntax as the [Terraform module source](https://www.terraform.io/docs/modules/sources.html)